-Today, with all our wealth and power, our strength is freedom's only real guarantee in the world.
+Today, with all our wealth and power, our strength is freedoms only real guarantee in the world.
 And we know, in our hearts, that were we to drop our burden, it would not be long until the threat to freedom somewhere else became the threat to freedom here.

-President Johnson has chosen the hard way and the right way.
-Today in Viet Nam and the Dominican Republic -- and, again, tomorrow it may be someplace else -- he has pitted our strength against aggression.
+President Johnson has chosen the hand way and the right way.
+Today, in Viet Nam, he has pitted our strength against aggression.
 That aggression has not always been open and easy to understand.
 (Today, you know, aggression need not come in form of infantry divisions, tanks and planes crossing from one nation into another.)
 And, in resisting it, it cannot be a simple matter of carrying all-out war to the aggressor's homeland to win a final and total victory.